 Keep things clear and user-friendly when you create links for your coaching website or booking page.
 Use concise, descriptive anchor texts that clearly indicate what the link leads to (e.g., “Book a Session” or “Explore Packages”).

 Avoid using generic phrases like “Click here.”
-Also, ensure that links are easy to find and strategically placed, such as in prominent locations on your homepage or within key sections of your content, to guide clients toward taking action.
+Make sure that links are easy to find and strategically placed to guide clients toward taking action.
+For example, in prominent locations on your homepage or within key sections of your content.

 Common Linking Mistakes to Avoid

-Additionally, links should always lead to relevant pages; linking to unrelated content can make users feel lost.
-It’s also important to ensure that all links are mobile-friendly, as many clients will access your page from smartphones or tablets.
+Links should always lead to relevant pages because linking to unrelated content can make users feel lost.
+Make sure all your links are mobile-friendly, as many clients will access your pages from smartphones or tablets.

 How to Test and Maintain Links